Rose Care: Pruning Basics

 - Canes damaged by insects, diseases or storms

 How Much You Should Prune

 Once you remove problem growth, you can substantially shorten your roses or just take a little off the top.
-The more you shorten your bush (the harder you prune), the fewer, larger flowers you'll have.
-Prune less, and you'll have many smaller flowers.
+The more you shorten your bush (the harder you prune), the fewer, larger flowers you will have.
+Prune less, and you will have many smaller flowers.